The arcsin function

 the shape of the graph is otherwise unchanged.

-If you compare the Arccos graph to the cos graph
+If you compare the Arccosine graph to the cosine graph

 then you see that one can be gotten from the other by interchanging the